Grilling 101- The Basics of Grilling Fruit and Veggies

 Root & Hard Veggies

-Root vegetables like carrots and potatoes and denser veggies like butternut squash will require extra time to cook throughout.
+Root vegetables like carrots and potatoes and denser veggies like butternut squash require extra cooking time.
 Either par-cook in the oven to get them started or plan on roasting on the grill with indirect heat.
-Once they are cooked through, they can be blackened and charred over direct heat to capture the smoky, mesquite flavoring.
+Once cooked through, they can be blackened and charred over direct heat to capture the smoky mesquite flavoring.

 Guidelines for Grilling Vegetables

-- Grill what’s in season - Locally sourced, in-season produce tastes better because they are more ripe and fresh than globally shipped vegetables.
+• Grill what's in season - Locally sourced, in-season produce tastes better because they are riper and fresher than globally shipped vegetables.

-- Don't forget the oil - Without oil, fresh vegetables will stick and burn prematurely.
-Preferably, use extra virgin olive oil on the grill grates and the veggies to reduce sticking and falling apart.
+• Don't forget the oil - Fresh vegetables will stick and burn prematurely without oil.
+Preferably, add extra virgin olive oil to grill grates and veggies to reduce sticking and falling apart.
 Don't get carried away since too much oil will drip and cause flare-ups.

 The Basics of Grilling Fruit